AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md

 >[!NOTE]
 >
->A `Workfront administrator` can add or remove permissions to any items in the system, for all users, without being the owner of those items.
+>A Workfront administrator can add or remove permissions to any items in the system, for all users, without being the owner of those items.

-## Objects that you can share in `Workfront`
+## Objects that you can share in Workfront

-You can share the following objects in  `Workfront` with other users:
+You can share the following objects in&nbsp;Workfront with other users:

 * `Projects`: For more information, see [Share a project in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-a-project.md).